-There are many medicinal herbs that can play a significant role in combating fatigue, both mental or physical.
+Many medicinal herbs can play a significant role in combating fatigue, both mental or physical.

 Herbs for fatigue treatment are usually adaptogenic, meaning that they balance metabolism.
-Adaptogens, as theses herbs are called, can regulate the cardiovascular and the endocrine system and enhance the immune system.
+Adaptogens, as these herbs are called, can regulate the cardiovascular and the endocrine system and enhance the immune system.

 Although conventional medicine can address specific fatigue symptoms, adaptogenic herbs can provide a better overall balance to the hormonal system.

 Also for people with either too low or too high cortisol levels, using herbs can be helpful to keep these levels at their optimum.